 Honorary Freeman of the Shire of Boyup Brook

 The title of Honorary Freeman is the highest honour that Council can award a citizen of the Shire.
-This rare and exceptional award was bestowed upon three individuals on 4 May 2024 for their outstanding achievements and distinguished services to the local community over many years, either through Council or community groups.
+This rare and exceptional award is bestowed upon individuals for their outstanding achievements and distinguished services to the local community over many years, either through Council or community groups.

 Sandy Chambers